doyinkol/SoilSlopeHazardCoastal/README.md

-# Soil Characterization for Hazard Mitigation and Coastal Geotechnics
+# Soil Slope Characterization for Hazard Mitigation in Coastal Areas

 This repository contains all the data needed to reproduce the results presented in our published project papers as follows: